SplitVICE/AutoBackup/README.md

 # AutoBackup
 To use this Python script it is not necessary to install anything.
 The script is a .exe executable.

-### How does the script works
+### How does the script work

-The script will create .zip files that stores the file you are currently working/using over time (you set a timer).
+The script will create .zip files that store the file you are currently working/using over time (you set a timer).

 ### How to use